 Is it Possible to Exfoliate Too Often?

-Now that you know the many ways an AHA or BHA exfoliant can improve your skin, all that's left to do is find the one that works best for you!
-You're on your way toward brighter, smoother, more radiant skin that will look younger, not to mention be free from acne, blackheads, and bumps.
-For guaranteed results, check out the state-of-the-art AHA and BHA exfoliants from Paula’s Choice or our recommendations from other lines in the Beautypedia Reviews section of this site.
+Now that you know the many ways an AHA or BHA exfoliant can improve your skin, all that's left to do is find the one that works best for you.
+For guaranteed results, check out our state-of-the-art Paula’s Choice AHA and BHA exfoliants.
+If you still find yourself a bit confused about which product to choose, contact our Paula’s Choice Customer Care Experts for a personalized skincare consultation!